-Another trade-off is possible between test quality and silicon area: when lowering the target fault efficiency, the silicon area for BIST hardware will decrease.
-It is generally known for external testing that the major part of the test set is required for detecting the last few percents of undetected faults.
-For instance, in [7] it is reported that 70% or more of a full ATPG test set is required for detecting the last 10% of undetected faults, and in [14] it is reported that 25-65% of a full ATPG test set is required for improving fault coverage from 95-96% to 96-97%.
+a test set is required for detecting the last few percents of undetected faults.
+For instance, in [7] it is reported that 70% or more of a full ATPG test set is required for detecting the last 10% of undetected faults, and in [15] it is reported that 25-65% of a full ATPG test set is required for improving fault coverage from 95-96% to 96-97%.
 A similar observation can be made for deterministic logic BIST: most silicon area in the sequence-generating logic is required for detecting the last remaining undetected faults.

 This is clearly demonstrated in Table 6 for four circuits.
 For instance, decreasing the target fault efficiency for circuit p9041 from 100% to 99% results in 6.16% reduction of silicon area, while even 9.06% reduction is achieved for circuit p14473.
+Fig. 7 shows the tradeoffs between test time, test quality, and silicon area for circuit p9041 in a single graph.
+The above experiments indicate that deterministic logic BIST enables to make a trade-off between test quality (i.e. fault efficiency), test time (i.e. number of test patterns), and silicon area.
+This is attractive in an industrial environment in which different trade-offs can be made for different types of products.